net-engine/react-form-context-validation/README.md

 function MyForm (): JSX.Element {
   const [value, setValue] = useState('');

-  const { valid, formErrors } = useFormValidation();
+  // useFormValidation hook can access form validation state from within the form tree const { valid, formErrors } = useFormValidation();

+  // Errors can be passed to useFormValidator to be added to formErrors from anywhere in the form tree
+  // if passed error is falsy, all reference to it will be removed from formErrors.
+  //
-  // Validators can be set anywhere in the form tree to check for errors useFormValidator(value.length < 10 && 'Value must be at least 10 characters long', 'valueLength');
+  // A unique ID can be passed as the second parameter for reference, if no ID is passed one will be set dynamically useFormValidator(value.length < 10 && 'Value must be at least 10 characters long', 'valueLength');

   return (